 - kosher salt & freshly ground black pepper, to taste

 - 1 teaspoon garlic powder

 - 1/2 cup all-purpose flour

 - 2 tablespoons olive oil

-- 1 medium-sized white onion, sliced and cut into half moons
+- 1 medium-sized white onion, cut & sliced into half moons

 - 1/2 cup heavy whipping cream

-- Use a paper towel and pat dry the pork chops on both sides.
-Season each pork chop with salt, pepper, garlic powder, and smoked paprika on all sides.
+- Use a paper towel to pat dry the pork chops on both sides.
+Season the chops with salt/pepper- to taste, along with the garlic powder and smoked paprika on all sides.
+Use your hands (fitted with disposable gloves, if desired) to massage the spices into the chops.
 Then set the pork chops aside.

-- When the butter/oil is sizzling, add the pork chops into the skillet.
-Depending on the size of your chops, you may have to cook them in batches.
-Cook the pork chops for about 4-5 minutes on both sides.
-Then transfer the fried pork chops to a small baking sheet and cover them with foil.
+- Once the mixture sizzles, gently swirl the skillet to evenly coat the bottom, add the pork chops into the skillet.
+Careful not to overcrowd the pan, depending on the size of your chops, you may have to cook them in batches.
+Cook the pork chops for about 4-5 minutes on each side, or until a nice brown sear/crust appears.
+Then transfer the fried pork chops to a clean baking sheet/platter and cover them with foil.

-- Add the onions into the skillet and sauté them together, stirring every few minutes.
-Allow the onions to break down and caramelize until they reach a deeply golden brown color, about 10-12 minutes.
-Then add in the garlic and stir together until fragrant, about 1-2 minutes.
+- Add the onions into the skillet and sauté, stirring often.
+Allow the onions to break down and caramelize until they reach a deeply golden-brown color, about 8-10 minutes.
+Then add in the garlic and continue stirring until fragrant, about 1 minute.

-- Storing: Store the smothered pork chops in an airtight container in the refrigerator to keep for at least three days.
+- Storing: Store the smothered pork chops in an airtight container in the refrigerator to keep for at least 3 days.

 - For best recipe success, please read the blog post & notes in its entirety with video tutorial before beginning.